luxfi/docs/docs/reference/luxd/index-api.md

 during bootstrapping will be timestamped with the time at which the node bootstrapped, not when it was first accepted by the network.

-If `--index-enabled` is changed to `false` from `true`, LuxGo won't start as doing so would cause a previously complete index to become incomplete, unless the user explicitly says to do so with `--index-allow-incomplete`.
+If `--index-enabled` is changed to `false` from `true`, Luxd won't start as doing so would cause a previously complete index to become incomplete, unless the user explicitly says to do so with `--index-allow-incomplete`.
 This protects you from accidentally running with indexing disabled, after previously running with it enabled, which would result in an incomplete index.

-This document shows how to query data from LuxGo's Index API.
+This document shows how to query data from Luxd's Index API.
 The Index API is only available when running with `--index-enabled`.

 ## Go Client

 There is a Go implementation of an Index API client.
 See documentation [here](https://pkg.go.dev/github.com/luxdefi/luxd/indexer#Client).
-This client can be used inside a Go program to connect to an LuxGo node that is running with the Index API enabled and make calls to the Index API.
+This client can be used inside a Go program to connect to an Luxd node that is running with the Index API enabled and make calls to the Index API.

 ## Format